yellowdog/python-examples/README.md

 Note that a given file can only appear in *one* of the `inputs`, `verifyAtStart` or `verifyWait` lists.

 Tasks with `verifyAtStart` dependencies will fail immediately if the required files are not present when the Task is submitted.
-Tasks with `verifyWait` dependencies will not become `READY` to be scheduled to Workers until their dependencies are satisfied.
+Tasks with `verifyWait` dependencies will not become `READY` to be allocated to Workers until their dependencies are satisfied.

 When specifying files in the `verifyAtStart` and `verifyWait` lists, as with the `uploadPath` property discussed above, the file locations can be (1) relative to the Work Requirement name in the current namespace (the default), (2) relative to the root of the current namespace, or (3) relative to the root of a different namespace in the user's Account.